 If you find yourself feeling the pressure of creating a perfect Christmas this year, pause and remember the Christmas story.
 It is a story of imperfection to meet us in the midst of ours.

 When my kids look back on their childhood, I don’t want them to remember perfect Christmases.
 I want them to remember a humble father who was willing to extend his grace.
 Because that is a picture of what has been done for us.

 About the Author:

-Matt and his wife, Liz, have three sons under the age of five and they’re expecting their first daughter any day now.
+Matt and his wife, Liz, live in Wilmington, NC with their three sons and one daughter.
 Matt is an author and speaker who encourages people to focus on the true riches of life.
 A cancer diagnosis at the age of thirty-two gave him a new perspective on living the “good life.”

 His first book, Redefine Rich, is a story of his journey.
 Learn more about the book

 Matt is also the cofounder of YouPrint, a faith development organization that helps people wake up their why and live fully in their gifts.
 Learn more at www.youprint.life.